felipesabino/lox-rust/README.md

 # Lox-Rust

-Implementation of [Lox](https://github.com/munificent/craftinginterpreters) in Rust for studying purposes.
+Implementation of [Lox](https://github.com/munificent/craftinginterpreters) bytecode in Rust for studying purposes.

 # Notable differences to cLox